 My experience in teaching young dancers, and especially my own daughter Harlee, is that you can teach sound fundamentals but the younger the dancer, the more important it is to break down each technique into very small pieces.
 You also have to make it fun!
 I use metaphors and stories to help dancers understand how the movement works.
 In order to ensure every dancer gets adequate attention, we limit our class size.

 As a mother of three, I believe parents need to have a convenient way to track how their dancer is progressing through the curriculum which is why we provide regular updates to parents.
 For our youngest dancers, a one hour block is a bit too long for them to stay concentrated.
 My art degree and experience in designing arts and crafts projects for my own children have led me to develop a unique program for pre-K dancers combining ballet with arts and crafts and a snack break.
 The hands-on art/craft project will relate to their ballet lesson, reinforcing movement and vocabulary.
-We also offer a gymnastics track for our Pre-Ballet dancers.
+We also include gymnastics practice for our Pre-Ballet 1 dancers.